OJ999/holbertonschool-Portfolio_Foundations/README.md

 <----------------------------------------------------------------------------------------------------------------------------->

 2. Create Cards
- In the “proposed” column, create cards to fully represent the engineering tasks necessary to implement to satisfy the User Stories defined for your MVP.
-For each card, attach detailed descriptions, mockups, diagrams or technical specifications relevant to the engineering task.
-Answer:

 Here are the cards created for the proposed column, each representing an engineering task necessary to implement the User Stories for the MVP of the My-PT application: